 The WLB group is working on a survey and base map, that simply includes the existing conditions, with an emphasis on Storm water and Utility Issues.
-We will get the engineering aspects of the proposed project on paper so that we can begin to get the full neighborhood and input.
+We will get the engineering aspects of the proposed project on paper so that we can begin to get full neighborhood input.

 The camping scenario on the edge of Montezuma Ave is unfortunate and will have to be handled through communication with TPD.
 I’m sorry this news is not more positive, but we do not have jurisdiction over the street and adjoining properties yet.
-Again, I will notify all stakeholders as soon as there is any forward movement.”
+Again, I will notify all stakeholders as soon as there is any forward movement.” — More Information